-Airbnb Design: How to Avoid $1000 Mistake in Hiring an Interior Decorator
+04 Oct Airbnb Design: How to Avoid $1000 Mistakes in Hiring an Interior Decorator

-Airbnb Design: My two costly mistakes I Made in Hiring an Interior Decorator.
+Airbnb Design: My two costly mistakes in hiring an interior decorator.

 I had hired two different interior decorators.
 On both occasions, I made two distinct mistakes.
 I wish I could go back in time and fire them.

-I’ll be sharing with you on the costly mistakes that I have made so that you can avoid them.
+I’m sharing the costly mistakes that I have made so that you can avoid them.

 Airbnb Design: Interior Decorator #1 – Hourly Rate

 The first time is always hardest.
-In anything, whether it’s starting a business, hiring a person, dating, or doing something new.
-It’s rare that everything will go accordingly and that is okay.
+In anything — whether it’s starting a business, hiring a person, dating, or doing something new — it’s rare that everything will go smoothly.
+And that’s okay.
 We learn in the process.

 I used a service called Thumbtack.
-It is a marketplace to hire professionals from throwing a party, getting furniture assembled or just about anything that you can think of.
+It is a marketplace to hire professionals who do everything from throwing a party, getting furniture assembled or just about anything else you can think of.
 I heard good things about it, so I decided to give it a try.

 So, I submitted my proposal and waited.
-Within hours, my email inbox started going off.
+Within hours, I was getting email responses.
 It was overwhelming at first.
-I had about 10 different proposals with a different hourly rate.
-It ranged from $75 to $125 dollars an hour.
+I had about ten different proposals with different hourly rates.
+They ranged from $75 to $125 an hour.

-Pro tip: organize their bids in a Google excel sheet, so that you can easily notate.
+Pro tip: Organize bids in a Google excel sheet, so that you can easily make notes.

-So, I figured that hourly rate was the standard.
-As inexperienced as I was, I accepted the standard without much critical thinking.
-What I should have done was to put on my business owner-hat and think more critically about why all the interior decorators wanted to charge per hour.
+So, I figured that paying an hourly rate was the standard.
+As inexperienced as I was, I accepted that without thinking it through.
+What I should have done was to put on my business owner hat and think more critically about why all these interior decorators wanted to charge per hour.

 It looks decent, right?
 It makes sense.
 I even gave her a budget to work with.
 My budget was $2,000 dollars with a list of things that she would need to shop for.
-You can read my previous post on the total costs associated with starting a Passive Airbnb business.
+(You can read my previous post to learn about the total costs associated with starting a Passive Airbnb business.)

-I figured the most I would pay for her service is 700 dollars, which was not bad at the expense of outsourcing all of the design decisions to her.
-I knew nothing about design at the time, so I was glad to outsource.
+I figured the most I would pay for her service was $700.
+Which didn’t seem that bad, since I was outsourcing all of the design decisions to her.
+I knew nothing about design at the time, so I was glad to have someone else do it.

 What could possibly go awry after a smooth start?
 Well, just about everything…

-- She went over with her proposal.
-I read somewhere on a business forum, or from Bill Gates that you should always add another 30% margin to the estimated time to completion.
-This was correct.
+- She went over her proposed amount.
+I read somewhere on a business forum (or maybe it was Bill Gates) that you should always add a 30% margin to the estimated cost.
+This was good advice.
 I ended up paying her around $1,100 dollars for her time.

 - She went over with furniture budget.
-I ended up paying around $2,600 dollars for all of the furnishings.
+I ended up paying around $2,600 dollars for all of the furnishings, instead of $2000.

-If you add it all up, that’s over $1,000 dollars in hiring an interior decorator on an hourly basis.
+When you add it all up, that’s over $1,000 dollars over budget from hiring an interior decorator on an hourly basis.

-You can only prevent what you can.
-Furniture costs are less predictable as the market fluctuates from store to store.
-However, you can certainly prevent from overpaying your interior decorator.
+Some things are out of your control.
+Furniture costs and quality vary from store to store.
+However, you can certainly avoid overpaying your interior decorator.

-For example, she gives you an estimate that it’ll take 5 hours to complete and she charges $100 dollars an hour, so you should pay her $500 dollars when the project is completed.
-This way, there is no room for error to overpay.
+For example, she gives you an estimate that it’ll take five hours to complete the project and she charges $100 dollars an hour.
+You should pay her $500 dollars when the project is finished.
+This way, you won’t overpay.

 Airbnb Design: Interior Decorator #2 – Communication and Vetting